kubemancer/kubemancer/README.md

 ## Hi 👋
 ### About me
+- Im currently SRE | Platform Engineer
-- ✉️ You can contact me at [contact@khalilchettaoui.space](mailto:contact@khalilchettaoui.space)
+- You can contact me at [contact@khalilchettaoui.space](mailto:contact@khalilchettaoui.space)
-- 🧠 I'm learning IoT and trying stuff with Raspberry-Pis
+- I'm learning IoT and trying stuff with Raspberry-Pis
-- 🌲 I love hiking, biking and swimming
+- I love hiking, biking and swimming

 ### Stack